nirmalaagash/Contacts-Display-Window/README.md

 4. Activate the environment in terminal by running 'conda activate django' if Windows.
 Else, 'source activate django' if Mac.
 5. Import the contact_details.sql file into local running MySQL server using MySQL Workbench or XAMPP.
 6. Run 'python manage.py runserver' to start the Django server.
 And open the browser https://localhost:8000

+Used MDB Bootstrap templates for developing the project.